qwertz19281/rust_utils/README.md

 ```
 - calls the given function if T and Specific are the same type (by comparing TypeId)
 - Both Types must be statically known (T: 'static, Specific: 'static)
-- Check out [transmogrify](https://github.com/sagebind/transmogrify) for casting between (statically known) types if both are the same type